The Voyage of The Aegre: Notes on Chapter 18 – Disaster

 Why did The Aegre remain upside down for a short period?
 Wasn’t she self-righting?
 By securing pigs of lead as ballast in the bottom of the hull we expected The Aegre would come back upright if she was knocked over by wind and/or wave action.
 But we never actually tested if this were so.
 When it happened, she turned completely over and remained upside down, only turning back up the right way with the weight of Julie and I assisting.
 We were shocked and surprised.

 But in hindsight, I believe I know why this was the case.
 Much of The Aegre’s stability actually came from her hull shape, relatively little from the lead ballast within her.
-Her cross-sectional shape was that of a relatively light displacement vessel (though not as extreme as that in the diagram below).
-Her stability increased as she heeled over, but after about 45˚ it would have started to decrease, and sometime after she reached 90˚, the ballast within her would have led to her continuing to turn over until she was completely upside down.
+Fully loaded for ocean voyaging, she was 9″ down on her unloaded waterline, and as such, I believe her cross-sectional shape was that of a moderate displacement vessel.
+However, her keel was perhaps 2/3 that depicted below.
+Her stability increased as she heeled over, but as she approached then exceeded 90˚, the righting moment would have started to decrease to the point at, say, 135˚ when the ballast within her would have led to her continuing to turn over until she was completely upside down.
 At that point, she would have been relatively stable.
+See the diagram below.

-How the relationship of the Centre of Gravity CG and Centre of Buoyancy CB change as a light displacement sailing boat heels
+How the relationship of the Centre of Gravity CG and Centre of Buoyancy CB change as a moderate displacement sailing boat heels

-Once upside down, she would have initially resisted turning the right way up again until perhaps 45˚ but then would have continued to right herself until the right way up again.
+Once upside down, she would have initially resisted turning the right way up again until perhaps 45˚ away from upside down, after which she would have continued to right herself until the right way up again.

 This is what seemed to happen.
 She was initially stable upside down, but then, with the combined weight of Julie and I on one side, she started to roll that way until the critical point was reached, and she continued to roll back up the right way by herself.